-$Changed \ in \ version \ 0.6.0: \ \verb"ensure_ascii" and \ \verb"ensure_ascii_comments" parameters \ added$
+Changed in version 0.6.0: ensure_ascii and ensure_ascii_comments parameters added

 - props A mapping or iterable of (key, value) pairs to serialize.
-All keys and values in props must be text strings.
-If sort_keys is False, the entries are output in iteration order. - separator (text string) The string to use for separating keys & values.
-Only ", "=", and ":" (possibly with added whitespace) should ever be used as the separator. - comments (text string or None) if non-None, comments will be output as a comment before any other content - timestamp (None, bool, number, or datetime.datetime) If neither None nor False, a timestamp in the form of Mon Sep 02 14:00:54 EDT 2016 is output as a comment after comments (if any) and before the key-value pairs.
+All keys and values in props must be str values.
+If sort keys is False, the entries are output in iteration order. - separator (str) The string to use for separating keys & values.
+Only " ", "=", and ": " (possibly with added whitespace) should ever be used as the separator. - comments (Optional[str]) if non-None, comments will be output as a comment before any other content - timestamp (None, bool, number, or datetime.datetime) If neither None nor False, a timestamp in the form of Mon Sep 02 14:00:54 EDT 2016 is output as a comment after comments (if any) and before the key-value pairs.
 If timestamp is True, the current date & time is used.
 If it is a number, it is converted from seconds since the epoch to local time.
-If it is a datetime.datetime object, its value is used directly, with naïve objects assumed to be in the local timezone. - sort_keys (bool) if true, the elements of props are sorted lexicographically by key in the output - ensure_ascii (bool) if true, all non-ASCII characters will be replaced with \uXXXX escape sequences in the output; if false, non-ASCII characters will be passed through as-is javaproperties.load (fp, object pairs hook=<class 'dict'>)
+If it is a datetime datetime object, its value is used directly, with naïve objects assumed to be in the local timezone. - sort_keys (bool) if true, the elements of props are sorted lexicographically by key in the output